LAXY9887/RNA-seq_pipeline_Quant_TERRA/README.md

 The SRA ID can be found at the table below, you should record this ID for downloading.

 ![SRA page](https://github.com/LAXY9887/RNA-seq_pipeline_Quant_TERRA/assets/109268110/26eed5aa-319f-4e4a-afa5-da355013de3f)

+You can also click the `SRA Run Selector` link to select multiple datasets.

+### Downloading the data

 ## Reference